English Wine from the Cotswolds

-Cotswold Hills is made from a blend of Ortega, Seyval Blanc, Bacchus and Chardonnay grape varieties and is overseen by Master of Wine, and former RAU wine business lecturer, Susan McCraith.
-Once harvested, the grapes are transported to winemaker, and alumnus of the RAU, Steve Brooksbank to produce the still dry white wine.
+Cotswold Hills white wine is made from a blend of Ortega, Seyval Blanc, Bacchus and Chardonnay grape varieties, while our new rosè is a blend of Ortega and Rondo grapes.
+Once harvested, the grapes are transported to winemaker, and alumnus of the RAU, Martin Fowke at Three Choirs in Newent Gloucestershire to produce our wine.

 Students on the project learn about vineyard management, grape varieties, wine production, marketing and finances before helping with the grape harvest.
 In addition, £1 from every bottle sold goes into the RAU’s First Steps Fund which provides small grants to students wanting to start their own businesses.

 White wine with bubbles